sanketpadhyal/StudnixAI/README.md

 ## 🏷️ Ownership

 Crafted with care by **Sanket Padhyal**.
 © 2025.
 All rights reserved.
+GMAIL = sanketpadhyal3@gmail.com

 ---